ykranimate2021-ga/Wrapper-Offline-Dev-Experiments/README.md

 # Current Dev-Experiments

 ## Wrapper: Offline v2.0.0
 An update we are working on to completely redefine Wrapper and how GoAnimate's themes are used as a whole.
+[More information can be found here](https://github.com/Wrapper-Offline/Wrapper-Offline-Dev-Experiments/wiki/Wrapper:-Offline-v2.0.0).